Instruction Mining: Instruction Data Selection for Tuning Large Language Models: Experiment Settings

 \subsection{Finetuning Settings}

-We conduct all instruction tuning on the same base model \textsc{LLaMA}-7B~\citep{touvron2023llama}.
-All finetuning datasets are of the same size, 2000 examples in each.
-We apply 8bit \textsc{QLoRA}~\citep{dettmers2023qlora} on $W_q, W_k, W_v$ in the attention module with LoRA \citep{hu2021lora} $r=8, \alpha=32$.
-We run model finetuning for 3 epochs, with per step batch size set to 8.
-We use Adam with $\beta_1=0.9, \beta_2=0.999$, and linear learning rate scheduler starts from $5e-5$, decays to $0$.

-Each finetuned model is evaluated on the evaluation dataset mentioned in section \ref{sec:exp-dataset}.
-We run all finetuning and evaluation experiments on 6 \textsc{Nvidia RTX A6000}.
+We conduct all finetuning experiments on the same base model \textsc{LLaMA-2}-7B~\citep{touvron2023llama}.
+All finetuning datasets during estimation phase are of the same size, 1,000 examples in each.
+We run model finetuning for 3 epochs, with per step batch size set to 128.
+We use Adam with $\beta_1=0.9, \beta_2=0.999$, and cosine learning rate scheduler starts from $2e-5$, decays to $0$.
+Each model finetuned during estimation phase is evaluated on the evaluation dataset mentioned in section \ref{sec:exp-dataset}.
+We run all finetuning and evaluation experiments on a \textsc{Nvidia A100 80G} GPU cluster, with 8 A100 GPUs used in each experiment.